-If there is a little amount of dust on the fabric blinds then simply wiping them with a moist cloth should be suffice.
-However for more serious stains or dirt deposit, white vinegar applied with a cotton sock should do the trick without releasing the dust particles in the air.
+If there is a little amount of dust on the fabric blinds then simply wiping them with a moist cloth should suffice.
+However, for more serious stains or dirt deposits, white vinegar applied with a cotton sock should do the trick without releasing the dust particles in the air.
 Simply dip the cotton sock in white vinegar and wipe each slat from one end to the other, remove the accumulated dust from the sock, dip it in vinegar and start with the next slat.
-While this is a slightly time consuming process it saves you money from the cleaning bills.
-For tough stains it is always better to send the blinds to a drycleaner.
-You can also use a fabric softener post the cleaning process as it delays the dust build up while giving your blinds a fresh smell.
+While this is a slightly time-consuming process it saves you money from the cleaning bills.
+For tough stains, it is always better to send the blinds to a dry cleaner.
+You can also use a fabric softener post the cleaning process as it delays the dust build-up while giving your blinds a fresh smell.

 The metal or vinyl blinds are usually more resilient to dirt and dust as compared to the fabric or wooden blinds.
 When cleaning metal blinds make sure you place towels on the floor to prevent the metal from scratching.
 Metal blinds can be cleaned with water and should be hung out to dry before placing them back on the windows.

 Window blinds have found a place in several homes and offices as elegant and fashionable alternatives to traditional curtains.

 - Garden / Landscaping / Patio — 263

 - Improvements / Remodeling — 131

 - Floors / Tile / Hardwood — 115

 - Safety / Security — 112